Mapping Africa Transformations

 Security

 Instability is on the rise in the Sahel and West Africa.
 Violent events and civilian casualties are increasing.
 Our tools help policy makers to better understand the geography of violence which leads to better designed, place-based and contextualised policies.
+Security is analysed under four dimensions: i) the Spatial Conflict Dynamics indicator; ii) conflict networks; iii) borders and iv) urban/rural.

-Leveraging a dataset of 3,800 actors and 60,000 violent events from the Armed Conflict Location & Event Data Project (ACLED), the analysis highlights that the number of actors involved in violence has increased consistently since the late 2000s.
-The region’s conflicts are dominated by rivalrous relationships, while alliances are comparatively scare.
+Conflict in West Africa is characterised by a growing number of violent actors.
+This number has increased consistently since the late 2000s.
+The conflicts are dominated by rivalrous relationships.
 This has catastrophic consequences for the stability of the region and the security of civilian populations.

 Nigerian civilians occupy the centre of the rivalry network, because they are targeted by both governmental forces, extremist violent organisations, and other armed groups.
 In the Central Sahel, the Group for the Support of Islam and Muslim (JNIM) is not only the largest coalition of Jihadist organisations of the region but also the one with the largest number of enemies.

 This network shows actors that voluntarily engage in alliances.
 It is much smaller than the rivalry network.
 Each actor has on average just over two allies.
-This network is dominated by alliances between governmental forces and their allied militias.
+The network is dominated by alliances between governmental forces and their allied militias.

 The network brings together the Nigerian military and police forces and the Civilian Joints Task Force, a federation of militias created to fight Boko Haram.
 In the Central Sahel, the most active alliances are those between the military forces of Mali and the Wagner Group, and between the military forces of Burkina Faso and auxiliary forces.